pracsol/ModernDiskQueue/README.md

 await using var queue = await _factory.CreateAsync<TestClassSlim>(MyQueueName, jsonStrategy);
 ```

+### Custom File Drivers (IFileDriver)
+While highly unlikely and fraught with peril, it is possible to implement your own file driver by implementing the `IFileDriver` interface
+and passing an instance of your implementation into the queue factory constructor.
+This would be done using an overload of `services.AddModernDiskQueue()`.

+Why would you want to do this?
+* The most common reason would be to mock/substitute the file system for unit testing or benchmarking purposes.
+* Earlier we suggested that you might want to implement your own encryption strategy by implementing `ISerializationStrategy<T>`.
+If you wanted to move encryption further down the stack, you could do so by implementing your own `IFileDriver` that performs encryption and decryption on the fly.
+I'm not saying this is better or worse than implementing encryption in the serialization strategy, just that it's another option.
+* You could add additional logging or metrics around file access for auditing or other compliance requirements.
+* You could implement methods to store data in a different kind of storage system, such as cloud storage or a database.
+* You could implement custom buffering and caching strategies.

+Aside from testing and benchmarking these are pretty fringe considerations but the option is there if you need it.

 ## Migrating from DiskQueue
 If you are migrating from the original DiskQueue library, there is very little change required simply to get your existing code working with the sync API.